nodemcu/nodemcu-firmware/docs/modules/extmods.md

 To write your own external module do the following:

 1. Create an empty repository in your favorite remote, GitHub, BitBucket, GitLab, etc, or fork the helloworld example.
-2. Create an entry in `extmods.ini` as explained above.
+2. Create an entry in `extmods.ini` as explained above, with the `url=` key pointing to your repository.
 For modules that you author, it is recommended to use an updateable git URL in SSH format, such as `git@github.com:espore-ide/nodemcu-module-helloworld.git`.
 3. Run `make extmod-update`

 You can now change to `components/modules/external/your_module` and begin work.
 Since that is your own repository, you can work normally, commit, create branches, etc.